radumarias/rencfs/README.md

   OS level.
 Please see [here](https://www.cyberciti.biz/faq/disable-core-dumps-in-linux-with-systemd-sysctl/) how to do it on Linux
-- **Cold boot attacks**: to reduce the risk of this, we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data and we are zeroing it after that.
+- **Cold boot attacks**: to reduce the risk of this, we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data, and we are zeroing it after that.
 We also remove it from memory after a period of inactivity
 - Please note this project was not audited by any security expert.
 It's built with security in mind and tries to follow all the best practices, but it's not guaranteed to be secure